MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

     :::column-end:::
 :::row-end:::

-Build \(or convert\) your existing website to a PWA to enhance your engagement with your users.
+Build \(or convert\) your existing website to a PWA to enhance engagement with your users.
 Enhancements include push notifications, app-like integration, and offline support.
 Continue to build your audience on the open web for users to discover your PWA through search and link-sharing.
-Best of all, your app is updated in using your web server code.
+Best of all, your app is updated using your web server code.

 ## PWAs on Microsoft Edge (Chromium)

 When you build a Progressive Web App targeting web standard APIs, your app may be deployed across platforms and devices and take advantage of the device-specific capabilities as available.
 PWAs in Microsoft Edge \(Chromium\) add the following advantages to your website.

 *   Your app is built on a standards-based web platform.
 *   Allows your users to install your app directly from the browser.
 *   Allows your users to install your app without a Store-based deployment or registration.

 Desktop PWAs are supported on any of the platforms Microsoft Edge \(Chromium\) is available.
-Microsoft Edge \(Chromium\) is available on Windows 7, Windows 10, and macOS.
 The following benefits are included.

 *   Apps may be installed directly from within the browser using the **Install** icon in the navigation bar.